 Hayleigh’s practice focuses on appeals and complex civil litigation.
 Her experience includes state and federal litigation, internal investigations, and government and regulatory matters.
 Southwest Super Lawyers recognized her as a “Rising Star” in civil litigation.
-Outside of the office, she serves as the Membership Chair for the Phoenix Chapter of the Federal Bar Association and sits on the Camelback East Village Planning Committee.
+Outside of the office, she serves on the Executive Council for the State Bar’s Appellate Practice Section, on the Board of the Florence Immigrant & Refugee Rights Project, and sits on the Camelback East Village Planning Committee.

-Hayleigh also contributes to the Arizona Appeals content for Practical Law (with Eric M. Fraser) and writes for the AzAPP blog.
-Her article, Going for Broke: Arizona’s Legal Protection of Public Pension Benefits, was recently cited in a dissenting opinion of the Arizona Supreme Court.
+Hayleigh also contributes to the Arizona Appeals content for Practical Law (with Eric M. Fraser) and writes for the AZAPP blog.
+Her article, Going for Broke: Arizona’s Legal Protection of Public Pension Benefits, was cited in a dissenting opinion of the Arizona Supreme Court.

-When she isn’t practicing law, Hayleigh enjoys hiking with her dogs, Bunny and Duck, riding horses, and sample day at Costco.
+When she isn’t practicing law, Hayleigh enjoys being a magnet for stray dogs, riding horses, and sample day at Costco.

 Select Representative Matters